yazz/VisualJS/README.md

-### How is Yazz different to other web frameworks?
+### How is Yazz different to other data tools?
 <img height='350px' src='http://cdn.shopify.com/s/files/1/0070/7032/files/rubberduck.jpg?2841' />

-Most web frameworks require the developer to write code using Java, Javascript, Ruby, or other languages.
-Yazz is simply a drag and drop builder.
-This greatly simplifies the building of database based webapps.
+Most data tools fall into either low level data access tools such as TOAD, or high end visualisation tools such as Qlik sense.
+Yazz fits into the middle as it can be downloaded on an individuals PC like TOAD, yet it lets you share and explore data like Qlik Sense